wds4/tribal-tapestry/essays/bookJustification/introduction/README.md

 ## The Core DCM hypothesis, in one sentence

-The brain of the social animal, including (but not limited to) humans, has two cognitive modes of operation: the *default cognitive mode* and the *social cognitive mode*.
+**The brain of the social animal, including (but not limited to) humans, has two cognitive modes of operation: the *default cognitive mode* and the *social cognitive mode***.

-Make note of the fact that the core DCM hypothesis requires no reference or mention whatsoever of objective reality, the scientific method, falsifiability, logic, hypocrisy, etc. These don't come in until we add the auxiliary hypothesis (below).
-But even without the auxiliary hypothesis, there is substance to be found herer.
+*Make note of the fact that the core DCM hypothesis requires no reference or mention whatsoever of objective reality, the scientific method, falsifiability, logic, hypocrisy, etc. These don't come in until we add the auxiliary hypothesis (below).
+But even without the auxiliary hypothesis, there is substance to be found here.*

 ## Elaboration of the DCM hypothesis